mistio/mist-ce/README.md

 options.
 The `--docker-cloud` flag will add the docker daemon hosting the mist.io installation as a docker cloud in the created account.

-Mist.io binds on port 80 of the host.
+Mist binds on port 80 of the host.
 Visit http://localhost and login with the email and password specified above.

-Welcome to Mist.io!
+Welcome to Mist!
 Enjoy!

-## Configuring Mist.io
+## Configuring Mist

 After the initial `docker-compose up -d`, you'll see that a configuration file is created in `./settings/settings.py`.
 Edit this file to modify configuration.